indiqusdocs/yntraa/docs/intro.md

 | Self-service Platform Configurations          | Configure the end-user experience, right from branding to policy documentation, custom links and platform default behaviours.                                   |
 | Role-based Admin Access                       | Onboard various functional personnel with our customisable role-based access system.                                                                            |
 ### Integrated Billing and XaaS Monetisation
-With Apiculus, service providers can set up a marketplace of IaaS, PaaS, multi-cloud and other value-added service offerings.
-Apiculus offers not only the listing of services, but also a complete automated and integrated provisioning, operating, and billing paradigm.
+With Yntraa, service providers can set up a marketplace of IaaS, PaaS, multi-cloud and other value-added service offerings.
+Yntraa cloud platform offers not only the listing of services, but also a complete automated and integrated provisioning, operating, and billing paradigm.

 | FEATURES                                           | DESCRIPTION                                                                                                                                                  |
 | -------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------ |